awsdocs/amazon-cloudfront-developer-guide/doc_source/real-time-logs.md

 }
 ```
 **IAM role permissions policy for an encrypted data stream**
-To use the following policy, replace *Kinesis data stream ARN* with the ARN of your Kinesis data stream and *AWS KMS key* with the ARN of your customer master key in AWS Key Management Service \(AWS KMS\)\.
+To use the following policy, replace *Kinesis data stream ARN* with the ARN of your Kinesis data stream and *KMS key ARN* with the ARN of your AWS KMS key\.

 ```
 {